ArunKumar451/Dell-EMC-Unity/README.md

 ## Usage
 Each folder contains a task file `.yml` to run a specific job.
 The other files hold the variables or are a Jinja format variable templates to be used.
 The variables are updated with the values required by the tasks that are run.

-Within the directory run the .yml task file.
+## Syntax

-## Synatax
+Within the directory run the .yml task file with the below syntax

  ansible-playbook -i <Inventory_Path> <.yml Path>

 ## Example